risingwavelabs/risingwave-docs/docs/create-source/create-source-cdc.md

 To ingest CDC data from MySQL or PostgreSQL into RisingWave, you can use a CDC tool to convert data change streams in databases to Kafka topics, and then use the native Kafka connector in RisingWave to consume data from the Kafka topics.

-For RisingWave to ingest CDC data, you must create a materialized source (`CREATE MATERIALIZED SOURCE`) and specify primary keys.
+For RisingWave to ingest CDC data, you must create a materialized source (`CREATE TABLE`) and specify primary keys.
 Materializing a source means that you want to persist the data from the source in RisingWave.
 For CDC data, the source must be materalized.

 The supported CDC data formats are [Debezium](https://debezium.io) JSON (for both MySQL and PostgreSQL) and [Maxwell](https://maxwells-daemon.io) JSON (for MySQL only).